mezh-hq/react-seat-toolkit/README.md

 - **Preview**: Preview the layout in a separate window 🛠️

 - **Designer mode and User mode**: Switch between designer and user mode to enable or disable customization 🛠️
-  - Designer mode: Enable customization
-  - User mode: Disable customization
-      - Add callback functions to handle seat selection

-- **Override styles**: Override the default styles to match your application's theme 🛠️
+- **Custom styles**: Override the default styles to match your application's theme 🛠️

 ## Installation